Ministerial Resident for Service and Immersions

 f.
 Supervises and mentors undergraduate employees assigned to this area.

-6. Other duties as assigned by the Director of Campus Ministry
+6. Other duties as assigned by the Director and Assistant Director of Campus Ministry

 This position is intended to provide an opportunity for 2+ years of ministry immersion for a person who is: